MooreNick/ExampleProject/README.md

 If you are interested in learning "how I got here" line 98:
 *** END ***

-For this project I wanted to showcase many different skills and more specifically have something to specific and accessible to reference for interviews.
+For this project I wanted to showcase many different skills and more specifically have something specific and accessible to reference for interviews.
 I know certain things may not be optimal but I wanted to prove an ability to learn a variety of topics.
 I look forward to the opportunity to continue to improve upon my abilities.
-Some of the skills I showcased doing the below: VMs, GCP, C++, SFML, Python, Django, SQL, Ubuntu, HTML, CLI, Git
+Some of the skills I showcased by doing the below: VMs, GCP, C++, SFML, Python, Django, SQL, Ubuntu, HTML, CLI, Git.

 Part 1:
 Launched a Virtual Machine (VM) in Google Compute Engine (GCE) using Google Cloud Platform (GCP)